½cupmashed potatoes (instant or unseasoned homemade)

 1 ½teaspoonscinnamon

-4tablespoonsbutter, melted and cooled (salted or unsalted)(56 grams)
+4tablespoonsbutter, melted and cooled (I recommend salted)(56 grams)

 Instructions

 Combine ¼ cup of the warm milk, the yeast and 1 tablespoon of the sugar in the bowl of a stand mixer.
-Let stand for about 10 minutes or until yeast is foamy.
+Let stand until yeast is foamy.

-When yeast is foamy, add the remaining 4 tablespoons of sugar, 1 ½ cups (half) of the flour, mashed potatoes, eggs, butter and salt and mix well by hand until you have a loose and sticky and loose mixture.
+Add the remaining 4 tablespoons of sugar, 1 ½ cups (half) of the flour, mashed potatoes, eggs, melted butter and salt and mix well by hand until you have a loose and sticky mixture.

-Add the remaining flour and continue mixing.
-Put the bowl on the stand mixer stand and mix with the dough hook for about 2 minutes until smooth and just slightly sticky.
+Add the remaining flour and continue mixing to make a shaggy dough.
+Put the bowl on the stand mixer stand and mix with the dough hook (paddle is okay, but the dough hook works well since this is thick) for about 2 minutes until smooth and just slightly sticky.
 It should cling to the hook and the bottom of the bowl.
+We're not trying to develop the gluten, so this is just a quick knead and the dough should still be very soft and sticky.

 Punch down the risen dough and divide it between the two pans (about 14.5 oz dough in each pan.
-Cover with greased plastic wrap and let rise again for 30 minutes.
+Cover with greased plastic wrap and let rise until it puffs up quite a bit and comes almost to the top of the pan.
+Don't worry too much about over-proofing.
+If you used active dry yeast, this should take about an hour and a half.

 Preheat the oven to 375 degrees F.

-Set the two square pans on a large rimmed pan and bake for about 20 minutes or until the internal temperature of the bread is around 195 degrees F.
+Bake for 20 to 25 minutes or until the internal temperature of the bread is around 195 degrees F or up to 200 F.

 Serve warm or let cool and serve later.
 You can also freeze it.